-Fruit Tree Covers is a small Utah-based business dedicated to helping people grow high quality healthy fruit.
+Fruit Tree Covers is a Utah-based business dedicated to helping people grow high quality healthy fruit.

-For Jim and Janene, keeping an orchard is part of a larger backyard quality eating program that includes raising vegetables and chickens; as well as growing apples, cherries, pears, peaches, apricots, nectarines, grapes, currants and plums.
+For Jim and Janene, keeping an orchard is part of a larger backyard quality eating program that includes raising vegetables and chickens.
+We also grow apples, cherries, pears, peaches, apricots, nectarines, grapes, currants and plums.

 Jim and Janene first started using Kootenay Covers as customers.
 They started Fruit Tree Covers, LLC to make Kootenay Covers available throughout the United States and beyond.